DanteTucker/everchat/README.md

 ## Compiling

  1. Use NuGet to add Microsoft.AspNetCore.SignalR.Common
- 2. Add a reference to Durian_Data\Managed\SkyFrost.Base.dll
+ 2. Add a reference to Resonite_Data\Managed\SkyFrost.Base.dll

  If you like, VS's Publish feature can compile it down to a single exe.